dergigi/dergigi.github.io/bitcoin/lessons/ch2-00-economics.md

 fool out of myself.
 After all, I am still trying to answer the question:
 [*“What have you learned from Bitcoin?”*][the question]

 After seven lessons examined through the lens of philosophy, let’s use the lens of economics to look at seven more.
-I hope that you will find the world of Bitcoin as educational, fascinating and entertaining as I did and still do.
-In any case, hop on and enjoy the ride.
 Economy class is all I can offer this time.
 Final destination: **sound money**.

 [the question]: https://twitter.com/arjunblj/status/1050073234719293440